-The NatWest WISE100 (Women in Social Enterprise 100) is a platform connecting women in the space, enabling them to learn from and inspire each other, discover collaboration opportunities and ultimately increase their social impact.
+The NatWest WISE100 (Women in Social Enterprise 100) supports women in social enterprise, impact investing and mission driven business to learn from, inspire, connect and collaborate with each other, and ultimately increase their social impact.

 WISE Ways to Lead: How can you use your professional experience and networks to make a difference to refugees?
 Top tips and resources from social enterprises Breadwinners and The Entrepreneurial Refugee Network.

 The WISE100 Star of the Future hates public speaking – but instead of holding her back, her fear led to creating a venture that helps other young people to gain speaking confidence.
 Laura North shares the pivotal moments that led to this year's award.

 "Screw this, I'm going to Armenia."
 Architect-turned-social entrepreneur Alice Moxley shares the pivotal moments in her career: from a stint in a carpet factory in the southern Caucasus, to the conversations that sparked a new venture.

 We asked four women from our WISE100 network to choose a moment that shaped them.
 Watch the head of pro bono at Hogan Lovells as she shares a dramatic story of crisis, collaboration and rescue before a live audience in London.